gbtsui/biofuel/ideas.md

 - sugarcane (speed buff) -> machete upgrade
 - tomato -> overall stats upgrade (because you can put tomato on everything)
 - szechuan peppercorn -> chemical warfare weapon
-- peppercorn -> chemical warfare weapon
+- coconut -> c a n n o n
+- lavender
+- longan
+- water chestnut (water caltrop)

 i would like to interrupt and point out that there is a concerningly high amount of chemical warfare weapons here